lapsango/Custom-GPT-ChatGPT-4-Responses/README.md

 **Our Custom GPT link:** ~~https://chatgpt.com/g/g-wQf5zfGaH-a-q-a-ai-for-chinese-nursing-licensing-exam~~

 #### **Due to OpenAI's policy changes, the Custom GPT link we published in our article are no longer available for researchers.
-We are actively addressing this issue and have now released new Custom AI on ChatGLM.**
+We are actively addressing this issue.**
+#### **Our new Custom GPT link: https://chatgpt.com/g/g-67bb12decb78819183cf030d7f030ee3-a-q-a-ai-for-the-chinese-nursing-licensing-exam.
+What's more, we have now released new Custom AI on ChatGLM.**

 ### **The new Custom AI name is "A Q&A Al for CNLE" and the link is https://chatglm.cn/share/F3QRE, which remains open for all researchers to use.**